-In spite of all the media attention, crime in Egypt is still significantly less prevalent than in many Western countries.
+In spite of all the media attention, crime in Egypt is still significantly less prevalent than in many other countries.
 You can usually leave your camera with the guard at the entrance to a tomb, or your bag with the concierge of a hotel, without worrying whether it will be there, and intact, when you get back.
 Locals have too much to lose by stealing in a country where thieving from guests is particularly frowned upon.
 Punishments are harsh and, with unemployment so high, the chance of losing one's job is something most Egyptians will not risk.
 But that doesn't mean that you should not take normal street-smart precautions.

 More common theft, such as items stolen from locked hotel rooms and even from safes, continues, so secure your belongings in a locked suitcase.

-Generally, though, unwary visitors are parted from their money through scams, and these are something that you really do have to watch out for.
+Generally, though, unwary visitors are usually parted from their money through scams, and these are something that you really do have to watch out for.

 Bag & Wallet Snatchings

 Since 2011 bag and wallet snatchings have been on the rise, usually as drive-bys on mopeds, though very occasionally at knife- or gunpoint.
 Don’t let this deter you: you’re still more likely to lose your wallet in Barcelona – and more likely to have your lost wallet returned to you in Cairo.
 To be safe, carry your bag across your body or at least on the side away from the street, and keep it looped around a chair leg in restaurants.
-Don’t walk on empty streets past 1am or 2am.
+Don’t walk on empty streets past midnight.
 Be aware of your surroundings when you take your wallet out, and don’t go to an ATM alone at night.